-One of the coolest types of wetlands are Rivers!
-Rivers are mostly fed by rain which means when there is less rain, drought conditions can dry up these rivers.
-Because of drought, we might not have a good water supply for us humans to use.
+One of the coolest types of wetlands are rivers!
+Rivers are mostly fed by rain which means when there is less rain, drought conditions can dry rivers up.
+This also affects the water supply for humans to use.

 ANIMAL SPOTLIGHT: THE MARY RIVER TURTLE

 The Mary River Turtle is a fascinating creature endemic to Southeast Queensland!
 That means that it is only found in this region, between Gympie and Kenilworth near the Sunshine Coast.